Information for Authors

 We strongly advise all authors whose first language is not English or German, to have their manuscript proof-read by a native speaker (preferably someone with experience in writing academic papers) BEFORE submission.
 This will increase the chances of the paper being accepted by the reviewers.

-Before submitting an article to SCENARIO, please download our formatting document from our website (see below) and use both font and formatting details for the layout of papers.
+Before submitting an article to SCENARIO, please download the MS Word stylesheet below and use the font and formatting details for the layout of papers.
 A guide “How to use our stylesheet” is also available for download.
 Should this not work for you, submit your paper with as little manual formatting as possible (no tabs, no extra spaces, no indentations, no justified words, etc.), except the ones outlined below (see Emphases and Quotations).

 Before you send in your manuscript, make sure it includes the following: